 The Kenai National Wildlife Refuge features a range of habitats; from treeless alpine and subalpine zones, home to mountain goats, Dall sheep, caribou and wolverine, to boreal forests in lower elevations where moose, wolves, black and brown bears and lynx reside.
 Breaking up the forest are numerous lakes and rivers, including the Kenai River whose king salmon fishery is world-renowned and reputed to support the largest genetic strain of the species anywhere.
 The world's record for a sport-caught king, weighting 97.2 pounds, was pulled from the Kenai in 1985.

-The largest lake in the refuge is Tustumena Lake at nearly 74,000 acres.
-But among canoers the most popular ones are found in the Kenai National Wildlife Refuge Canoe Trail System, 120 miles of lakes and water trails in an undulating landscape.
-One of only two wilderness canoe systems established in the country, the Kenai system is divided into two areas.
+The largest lake in the refuge is Tustumena Lake at nearly 74,000 acres, but among canoers, the most popular ones are found in the Kenai National Wildlife Refuge Canoe Trail System.
+The 120 miles of lakes and water trails is one of only two wilderness canoe systems established in the country.
+The Kenai system is divided into two areas.
 The more popular Swan Lake route covers 60 miles and 30 lakes and connects to the Moose River.
 The Swanson River route covers 80 miles and includes 40 lakes and 46 miles of the Swanson River that ends in Cook Inlet.